-If you have never led worship at a conference – wow!
+If you’ve led worship at a conference, wow!
 People don’t need warming up, they turn up hot!

-By the times we’re at the second song people are encountering God like never before, being set free and tears are flowing at the awesomeness of Almighty God!
+By the second song, people are encountering God like never before, being set free and tears are flowing at the awesomeness of Almighty God!

 The weekend after I’m at church, same song set, same band and… nothing, diddly squat, zilch.
 Instead of taking off, the choruses crash to the ground with a heavy thud.
 What’s the difference?

 Can you imagine if we could take the life-changing conference experience and transfer it to our Sunday morning services?